 So, you’ve read the research and know that diverse teams perform better.
-You diligently hire for diversity, knowing that doing so will increase the intelligence quotient of your team and thusly make your company more competitive and cutting edge…right?
+You diligently hire for diversity, knowing that doing so will increase the intelligence quotient of your team and thus make your company more competitive and cutting-edge…right?

 Well, not necessarily.
 If all you’ve done is hire for diversity and then sit back and wait for the magic to happen, you will probably be disappointed.
 Your team will fail to meet your expectations and you might even hear grumblings about how your diversity efforts were a mistake.
 And you might ask yourself, well, were they?

 Short answer: no, of course not.
 But you need to foster one very important thing to tap into your diverse team’s talents: inclusion.
 Simply hiring for diversity is not sufficient.
 You need to make sure everyone feels like they belong, and promote a spirit of sharing that eradicates feelings of separation.
 It’s crucial to create an atmosphere in which all people feel valued and respected, and have access to the same opportunities.
 When this happens, people become more engaged, share more, and are more likely to help each other succeed.

 But this is easier said than done because humans are wired for bias, which, for better or for worse, exists to protect our self-interest.
 This frequently makes us blind to our own biases.
 That’s why, for example, if there is only one employee of a certain ethnic group at a company they are often treated as the “token” representative of that group, and judged against the stereotypes of the said group instead of as the person they really are.